juliensimon/work-history/2007_2008_digiplug/README.md

-Absolutely!
-I’ve updated the **Infrastructure section** to highlight your **CCNA certification** as evidence of your hands-on networking skills, and kept the ScrumMaster and CCNA mention in the Scaling section as well.
-Here is the full revised narrative:

----

-# Building a Global Digital Music Distribution Platform

-**Julien Simon — VP Engineering, Digiplug (2007–2009)**

 When I joined **Digiplug** in early 2007 as **Vice President of Engineering**, the company—recently acquired by Accenture—was already a pioneer in digital supply chain services for the media industry.
 My mission was clear: to scale both the **technical infrastructure** and the **engineering team** behind our SaaS platform, which powered the distribution of music and video content for the world’s biggest record labels: **Universal Music Group, Sony Music**, and **Warner Music Group**.

 At the time, the music industry was undergoing a massive transformation—moving from physical CD distribution to digital channels.
 Digiplug sat at the center of this shift, enabling content ingestion, media transformation, metadata management, and multi-platform delivery for the majors.
 To support that growth, we had to completely rebuild our infrastructure and organizational processes.